gongabriela/Libft/README.md

 # Libft: creating your own C library

 ## Introduction
 Libft is a custom implementation of essential C library functions.
 This project is part of the 42 curriculum and serves as a foundation for future projects, reinforcing fundamental programming skills such as memory management, string manipulation, and linked lists.
-By re-recreating these functions, we can understand how our code works on a deeper level, allowing us to pinpoint the errors and bugs faster and make better and optimal decisions when it comes to the architecture of our code!
+By recreating these functions, we gain a deeper understanding of how our code works, allowing us to pinpoint errors and bugs faster and make better, more optimal decisions regarding code architecture.

 ## Implemented Functions
 Libft includes the recreation of several standard functions from `<ctype.h>`, `<string.h>`, `<stdlib.h>`, and `<stdio.h>`, along with additional utility functions.
 Some of the key implementations include: